 Also, if the competition has a bad product or service, you can compete by offering a better product or service to those who want it.
 Make sure you have an edge when you’re looking at getting into business or you’re going to have a tough time of even breaking even.
 You can conduct your own research or you can hire a professional to conduct your market research for you.

 Make sure the research is in-depth, so you know all about the market share and the specific customers each of the businesses are targeting.
 It’s possible your business can market a product already in the market, but focus on a niche customer in the market.

 Choose a Business Structure

 When you set up your business, you’re going to need to have a specific structure to the business.
-The main types of business structure you can choose from, according the Small Business Administration (SBA), include: Sole Proprietorship, Limited Liability Company, Corporation and Partnership.
+The main types of business structure you can choose from, according to the Small Business Administration (SBA), include Sole Proprietorship, Limited Liability Company, Corporation, and Partnership.
 These all have specific legal structures that protect you in different ways.